solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 [![](https://img.youtube.com/vi/q9BtYEnrkg4/0.jpg)](https://www.youtube.com/watch?v=q9BtYEnrkg4)

 Hydraulic Press Channel touches my inner soul of being a child.
 I liked destroying my playthings, specifically my toy cars with hammers, or at least this is what my Mom said.
 But with Lauri and Anni, I'm in good company without anyone yelling at me.
-I like this duo, what they do, and how hazardous the activity of crushing ballbearings produces authentic military-grade shrapnel.
+I like this duo, what they do, and how hazardous the activity of crushing ball bearings produces authentic military-grade shrapnel.

 With close to four million subscribers, people enjoy this dynamic dual with Lauri's classic Finnish response, "*Holy Shit!*" as the shards fly.

 ### LA Beast

 My final YouTuber on the list is Kevin Strahle.
 Better known as [LA Beast](https://www.youtube.com/@LABEAST), a competitive eater whose videos reflect his nature of doing crazy things like eating cakes off a moving toy train while upside down on a yoga stand.
 LA Beast became famous for [chugging a twenty-year-old Crystal Pepsi](https://www.youtube.com/watch?v=CGwibPdEOVk) and throwing it all up.

 I connect with Kevin and make his videos my priority.

 [![](https://img.youtube.com/vi/s-10rEbLWnk/0.jpg)](https://www.youtube.com/watch?v=s-10rEbLWnk)